rickellis/Astro/README.md

     var illum = A.get.moonIllumination(new Date, lat, lon)

+Takes the following arguments:

+    object: A Javascript date object.
+    integer: Latitude
+    integer: Longitude
+    integer: Optional height above sea level, in meters

-    //  Returns an object with:
+Returns an object containing:

-    //  {
+    {
-    //      phaseAngle: The illuminated fraction of the moon in radians
+        phaseAngle: The illuminated fraction of the moon in radians
-    //      illumination: The percentage of the illuminated area of the disk
+        illumination: The percentage of the illuminated area of the disk
-    //      phase: moon phase as a number between 0 and 1.
+        phase: moon phase as a number between 0 and 1.
 See below for meaning:
-    //  }
+    }

-    //
+**Moon phases**

-    //      0.0 = New Moon
+    0.0 = New Moon
-    //      0.125 = Waxing Crescent
+    0.125 = Waxing Crescent
-    //      0.25 = First Quarter
+    0.25 = First Quarter
-    //      0.375 = Waxing Gibbous
+    0.375 = Waxing Gibbous
-    //      0.5	= Full Moon
+    0.5	= Full Moon
-    //      62.5 = Waning Gibbous
+    62.5 = Waning Gibbous
-    //      0.75 = Last Quarter
+    0.75 = Last Quarter
-    //      0.875 = Waning Crescent
+    0.875 = Waning Crescent

 ---